n1215/typescript-abstract-data-type-example/README.md

 # Explanation of each directory

-Each directory contains a sample for each style.
+Each directory contains a sample for each pattern.

 ## 1. Class-based oop